Dick Trickle: NASCAR career

+Through the 1970s and 1980s, Trickle made sporadic appearances in the NASCAR Winston Cup Series, including three Daytona 500 starts.
+Invited by Bill France Sr. himself to join the series in the middle of his prospering short-track career, he quipped that he "didn't want to take the pay cut."

-In 1989, Trickle made his full schedule debut driving the No. 84 Miller High Life Buick for Stavola Brothers Racing.
-He had raced occasionally during the 1970s and 1980s.
-He was rookie of the year in NASCAR's Winston Cup Series at age 48 (and a grandfather), becoming the oldest driver in Winston Cup history to do so.
-After being given the rookie of the year trophy at the NASCAR awards banquet, he quipped "I guess I’d just like to thank everyone who gave a young guy like me a chance".
+In 1989, Trickle made his full schedule debut driving the No. 84 Miller High Life Buick for Stavola Brothers Racing replacing the injured Mike Alexander.
+He was rookie of the year in NASCAR's Winston Cup Series at the age of 48 (and a grandfather), becoming the oldest driver in Winston Cup history to do so.
+After being given the rookie of the year trophy at the NASCAR awards banquet, he quipped "I guess I'd just like to thank everyone who gave a young guy like me a chance".
 His best career Winston Cup finish was third (five times).
 He started 303 races, with 15 top five and 36 top ten finishes.

 In 1990, he won the Winston Open (the qualifying race to fill out the field of The Winston, which is now the Monster Energy NASCAR All-Star Race) in the No. 66 TropArtic Pontiac.
 The Open was a non-points event for drivers who did not win in the previous year.
 He beat Rob Moroso by 8 inches, the smallest margin of victory at the event.
 He also won his only career Cup pole, at Dover Downs International Speedway.
 In the middle of the 1991 season, he went to drive the No. 24 Team III Racing Pontiac.
 His best finish was sixth at Dover International Speedway.
 In 1992, he teamed up once again with the Stavola Brothers, driving the No. 8 Snickers Ford.
 In 1993, he drove the No. 75 Carolina Pottery Ford for Butch Mock Motorsports and then the No. 41 Manheim Auctions Chevy for Larry Hedrick Motorsports.